≪ Go to our review of Stroller & Car Seat Combos

 Bottom line: Disappointing that it is difficult to attach the same brand car seat

-The Peg Perego Booklet is a standard size stroller that is only compatible with Peg Perego infant car seats.
+The Peg Perego Booklet is a full-size stroller that is only compatible with Peg Perego infant car seats.
 Unfortunately, it doesn't work that well with the Peg seat.
 In our tests, the seat's hard to install because the canopy gets in the way and it requires excessive pressure to ensure the seat has attached.
 In addition to a poorly attaching car seat, it is considerably heavier and larger than we think a good first stroller for a car seat should be.
 For new moms, it might even be prohibitively heavy and result in a product they aren't allowed to lift or possibly can't.
 The Booklet disappointed us in most metrics we tested and simply didn't have the chops to compare to the competition.

 RELATED REVIEW: The Best Stroller and Car Seat Combos for 2017